 Smart rubber boots for kids

 If your kid likes rain and puddles, then rubber boots are a must-have in your home or an institution where your kid spends most of his/her time.
 At Kids-world, we have a wide selection of various, well-know brands that offer high quality rubber boots for kids, available in many different designs.
 You will find them in all the colours of the rainbow - either solid-coloured or in a colourful mix.

 There are some very classic, solid-coloured rubber boots for kids in neutral colors, and there are also some expressive ones in various vivid colours.
 You will also find some with smart patterns and beautiful prints in all the colours of the rainbow for both boys and girls.

-Some boots also have decorative laces or buckles, and many have reflective details so that the child is better seen when out in traffic during the dark hours.
+Some boots also have decorative laces or buckles, and many have reflective details so that the kid is better seen when out in traffic during the dark hours.

 Most rubber boots for kids go up to the middle of the calf, some are extra long and reach up to the knees, while other models are short rubber boots for kids that only go up to the ankles.
 They are also super practical for light rain and a bit warmer months.

 Waterproof rubber boots for kids

 The primary purpose of rubber boots is to keep the water out and the feet dry.
 However, a pair of rubber boots can get worn-out in time, and when it comes to rubber boots for kids, this time can sometimes be even shorter than the parents expect and hope for.
 When rubber boots become worn-out, leaks and holes can occur through which water can penetrate.

 An immediate solution for many is to try to patch the rubber boots, and the answer to the question "can rubber boots be patched?" is then also yes.
 There are various methods and glues with which you can patch a pair of rubber boots, but if the rubber boots are too worn-out then sometimes it is just not worth it.